 I couldn’t decide what opening I liked it placed best.
 In the photo above, it is over the fireplace box.

 Here I moved it over the wood storage opening.
 Showing you both.
 It is nice to have options.
+And here is another fireplace cover option you may like that is made with a brick panel and Spackling.

 How to Make a Decorative DIY Fireplace Cover